Common Stock Order Types (What You Need To Know)

 A buy stop is the order type used to limit losses in a short position.
 They can also be used to purchase stocks and open a new position.

 For example, you want to buy a stock if the price reaches $50 per share.
 You set a buy stop at $50 per share.
 If the price reaches $50, your order will execute as a market order.
-This means it will fill at whatever the current market price is, which can be above or below $50.
+This means it will fill at the current market price, which can be above or below $50.

 - A buy stop is a market order that executes once a certain price level is reached.

 - Used to limit losses for short positions.

 - Used to open new positions once a share hits a higher price level.

 A stop-limit order is similar to a stop-loss but executes as a limit order instead of a market order.
 Traders can also use a stop-limit order to buy and open a new position.

 The order works by defining two prices, your stop price and the limit order price.
 The stop price triggers the limit order.

 For example, you are long a stock at $40 per share.
 You set a stop price at $38 and a limit order at $36.
 If the price drops to $38, the limit order of $36 becomes active.